‘What is link building in SEO?

 - Dofollow Blog Comments – PENALTY MATERIAL

-- Site wide links & blogrolls (generally low quality in terms of anchor text transference – used to be good for PR transference but not nearly as effective as it used to be) PENALTY MATERIAL
+- Site wide links & blogrolls (generally low-quality in terms of anchor text transference – used to be good for PR transference but not nearly as useful as it used to be) PENALTY MATERIAL

 - Article submission & syndication services – PENALTY MATERIAL

 - Forum Signatures (generally low-quality, dependent on page and forum, perhaps dependant on number of links too) PENALTY MATERIAL

 - Blog Networks, Directory networks and just about any other type of link network

 - Any Unnatural Links – Potential Penalty Material, Eventually

 - Paid Links, of any sort (if you are rumbled)